Rehabilitation After a Sports Injury

 Therefore gentle joint mobilisations to increase joint range of motion and encourage lymphatic drainage to optimise your recovery with Osteopathy could be beneficial.
 Likewise sports massage to reduce muscular tensions would aid in recovery.
 However, if the injury and soft tissues are really painful, then a lighter treatment such as Cranial Osteopathy may be more suitable.
 It is at this stage when trying to do too much too soon can result in major setbacks.
 Stretching too far or starting an activity too early can slow or even reverse the healing process.
-If you take your sporting injury and sports rehabilitation seriously get advice from a professional who can deal with sporting injuries.
+If you take your sporting injury and sports rehabilitation seriously get advice from a professional, ideally a sports osteopath.

 3 Recover Your Strength